 Helen Harrison - Musical Director

 Helen read Music at Cambridge University and studied Conducting at the Royal Northern College of Music.
-She has been selected to take part in International Conducting Masterclasses held at the RNCM where she has worked with Clark Rundell, Mark Heron, Nicolas Pasquet, Gergeley Madaras, Matthew Wood and Morten Wensberg.
+She was recently selected to participate in a Conducting for Opera workshop run by the Royal Opera House, the National Opera Studio and the Royal Philharmonic Society, working with conductors including Alice Farnham, Sian Edwards, Jane Glover and Jessica Cottis.
+She has also taken part in International Conducting Masterclasses held at the RNCM with Clark Rundell, Mark Heron, Nicolas Pasquet, Gergeley Madaras, Matthew Wood and Morten Wensberg.

 Anne Shepherd - Deputy Director